-A very special guest, Her Royal Highess the Duchess of Cornwall attended the party.
-She was delighted by the many wonderful people and exhibits arranged around the gardens, visiting each one and talking about her love of bees – she has nine hives herself.
+A particularly special guest, Her Royal Highess the Duchess of Cornwall attended the party.
+She was delighted by the many wonderful people to meet and exhibits arranged around the gardens, visiting each one and talking about her love of bees – she has nine hives herself.
 Her Royal Highness was especially absorbed in the work of our project partners, such as Gladstone Solomon from Tobago, Dr Shiny Rehel and Dhanshree Chavan from India, and Kwame Aidoo from Ghana.
 She tasted several types of honey with each, along with more from as far away as Australia and Ethiopia.
 She even got stuck into hive weaving.

-Often referred to as baking royalty, Mary Berry was interviewed by Martha Kierney, and told a rapt audience how she loves using honey in recipes, for its sticky sweetness in savoury as well as sweet dishes.
+Often referred to as baking royalty, Mary Berry was interviewed by Martha Kearney, and told a rapt audience how she loves using honey in recipes, for its sticky sweetness in savoury as well as sweet dishes.
 Although she doesn’t keep bees, she has been converted to the idea of doing so and is set to begin with a hive this summer.
 She also revealed that, as a child, she once ate a honey bee, thinking it would be made of honey!

 The much-anticipated auction of bee art, and of other valuable, sometimes priceless items was hosted engagingly, even mischievously, by Bill Turnbull.
 The collection of over 100 artworks included creations by artists Antony Gormley, Gilbert & George, Rachel Whiteread, Mona Hatoum, Wolfgang Buttress and Maggi Hambling alongside celebrities Judi Dench, Joanna Lumley, Ian McKellen, and Kenneth Branagh.
 Although most of the artworks were sold anonymously, several bore the obvious hallmarks of their makers and commanded a high price.